-Fast Entry to St Peter’s Basilica on Guided Tours
+Fast Entry to St Peter’s Basilica on Guided Tours?

-See St Peter’s Basilica after Vatican Museum Tours
+Skip-the-Line to St Peter’s Basilica after Vatican Museum Tours

 Many tours of the Vatican Museum use a direct entrance after the Sistine Chapel to enter St Peter’s.
-Many of these tours do not include a tour of the basilica itself (usually termed “basilica entry” or “fast access”) and allow free exploration of the church once out of the museum itself.
+Often these tours do not include a tour of the basilica itself (usually termed “basilica entry” or “fast access”) and allow free exploration of the church once out of the museum itself.
 However, adding the basilica for a full Vatican City tour is hardly more expensive than just a guided tour of the museum.

 Seeing St Peter’s directly after a tour of the Vatican Museum is a very good option for skipping the huge security lines at the basilica.
 The only downside is that it then not possible to explore the Vatican Museum further on your own after the end of the tour.